search

 Major Core Curriculum

-ACCELERATED BA/MA PROGRAM in MATHEMATICS or in STATISTICS and APPLIED MATHEMATICS
+I. BA/MA PROGRAM in MATHEMATICS or in STATISTICS AND APPLIED MATHEMATICS

 The BA/MA program offers promising students the opportunity to complete both the bachelor’s and master’s degree requirements with a minimum of 120 credits.
 Requirements are the same as those for a major in the department, plus 30 credits at the graduate level.
 Interested students should contact the graduate advisor for further information regarding eligibility and curriculum requirements.